phetsims/collision-lab/doc/implementation-notes.md

 This section describes how this simulation addresses implementation considerations that are typically encountered in PhET simulations.

 **Coordinate Transforms**: The model coordinate frame is in meters (m), with +x right, +y up.
 The standard (scenery) view coordinate frame has +x right, +y down.
-Thus, Collision Lab uses a [ModelViewTransform2](https://github.com/phetsims/phetcommon/blob/master/js/view/ModelViewTransform2.js) scaling transformation that inverts the y axis.
+Thus, Collision Lab uses a [ModelViewTransform2](https://github.com/phetsims/phetcommon/blob/master/js/view/ModelViewTransform2.js) scaling transformation that inverts the y-axis.

 **Query Parameters**: Query parameters are used to enable sim-specific features, mainly for debugging and testing.
 Sim-specific query parameters are documented in